linuxmail/icinga2-matrix_notification/README.md

 * https://matrix.org
 > An open network for secure, decentralized communication.

+The scripts itself are just a bad clone from the original mail notifications, which are from @sysadmama if I remember correct.
+The "only" difference is, that instead of creating a mail, we use curl to submit the notification into a room.

 To send notifications from Icinga2 into a room, the following conditions are required:
 * A matrix compatible server, e.g [matrix-synapse](https://github.com/matrix-org/synapse) or use https://matrix.org
 * An access token to get access to the Matrix server